How To Start A Blog – An Easy And Simple 8 Step Guide

 - Search engines don’t usually favour these types of blogs.
 So your hard work on that recent post might not be as visible on Google, Bing, Yahoo or whatever other search engines as you want it to be.
 Blogs with set domains are more likely to have an easier time ranking in search engines.

 - Monetizing your site won’t happen.
 You aren’t allowed to have any ads on your site when using a free blogging site, but these hosts can place ads on your blog.
-Which means you could lose out on potential income.
+Which means you could lose out on potential income in the future.

 - Your blogging platform can delete your site and content if they ever think it violates any of their terms and conditions.
-Which means you can kiss all your hard work goodbye!
+Which means you can kiss all your hard work goodbye, which is not the purpose of this article about how to start a blog!
+We want your blog to be around for a long time.

-- You may not be seen as professional.
-Even if your content is out of this world, brands and potential advertisers don’t also see free platform bloggers as 100% professional.
+- You may not be seen as a professional.
+Even if your content is out of this world, brands and potential advertisers don’t always see free platform bloggers as 100% professional.
 Which means you could again lose out on potential income or future projects.

 - Your blog URL is a lot longer and harder for an audience to remember.
 Free platforms will always show a URL somewhat like this: ‘yourtravelblogname.theircompanyname.com.
 While your own registered domain would simply be yourtravelblog.com – which one is easier for the audience?